lhiwaya/OPCC-ScR/README.md

-# OPCC-ScR
-OPCC Scoping Review - Replication Package
+# OPCC-ScR - Replication Package

 In this repository you can find the main files for the replication of the scoping review on Organisational Privacy Culture and Climate (OPCC).